harbaum/kvv/README.md

 The KVV offers a [live timetable](http://live.kvv.de).
-A quick look at the network traffic (or at the embedded Javascript code) reveals that some easy to handle JSON can be downloaded e.g. for the tram stop "Pionierstraße" using a [simple http get request](https://live.kvv.de/webapp/departures/bystop/de:0000:0003?maxInfos=10&key=377d840e54b59adbe53608ba1aad70e8).
+A quick look at the network traffic (or at the embedded Javascript code) reveals that some easy to handle JSON can be downloaded e.g. for the tram stop "Pionierstraße" using [this http get request](https://live.kvv.de/webapp/departures/bystop/de:0000:0003?maxInfos=10&key=377d840e54b59adbe53608ba1aad70e8).

 ## The sketch

-The sketch is based upon the [BasicHttpsClient.ino](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266HTTPClient/examples/BasicHttpsClient/BasicHttpsClient.ino) for the ESP8266.
+The sketch is based on the [BasicHttpsClient.ino](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266HTTPClient/examples/BasicHttpsClient/BasicHttpsClient.ino) for the ESP8266.
 The display is driven using the [Adafruit EPD library](https://github.com/adafruit/Adafruit_EPD).
 And finally the